 Goji-Coco-Almond Dessert Spread

 Soaked and rinsed almonds or hazelnuts (deskinned), soaked goji berries, can add maca, mesquite, chicory or cacao nibs (if you want crunch).
-Blend with coconut oil, some fresh young coconut, or soaked shredded coconut.
-Use a little filtered water if needed (or a small amount of amazake).
-Spoon on 1/2 in. thick slice of jicama or on dessert cracker.
+Blend in coconut oil, some fresh young coconut, or soaked shredded coconut.
+Add a small amount of filtered water if needed (or a small amount of amazake).
+Spoon on 1/2 inch thick slice of jicama or on dessert cracker.